byui-cit/cit470/tiered_app/README.md

 deployed on a separate Linux host.
   - Don't keep the defaults that come with the sample `haproxy.cfg` configuration file.
-Instead, create your own `frontend` and `backend` configurations, with the load balancer "frontend" bound to port 80/tcp, and each web server "backend" also listening on port 80/tcp.
+Instead, create your own `frontend` and `backend` configurations, with the load balancer "frontend" bound to port 80/tcp, and each web server "backend" also relaying through port 80/tcp.
   - HAProxy's "Round Robin" balancing algorithm is a good choice, and there are a couple of ways to verify that round-robin is working:
     1. Enable network logging for your load balancer host's rsyslog service,